-Students who are traveling before their NorQuest Health & Dental insurance is activated are encouraged to arrange a separate travel insurance plan for the period preceding the plan arranged by NorQuest College.
-The MyCanadaPlan Emergency Health Insurance found at https://www.mystudentplan.ca/norquest/en/forms is available for purchase.
+Students who are traveling before their NorQuest Health & Dental insurance is activated are encouraged to arrange a separate travel insurance plan for the period preceding the activation time.
+Enrolling in MyCanadaPlan Emergency Health Insurance is recommended.
 Alternatively, you can contact your local travel insurance provider in your home country to arrange travel insurance.